nailperry-zd/picai_prep/README.md

 ## Code Structure

 DICOM comprises of several folders, each folder represents a modality, such as T2W, ADC.
-Each folder is parsed by a 'Series'.
+Each folder is parsed by a `Series`.

+## Tips

+- When I ran the `test_dcm2mha` for the first time, I got the error that `file path not exists`.
+To solve this problem, first we need to run `os.getcwd()` to get the current dir, then we will have a idea whether the file path is correct.

 ## Usage